0xNineteen/blog.md/contents/sol-blocks/index.md

     the time it takes to produce a single hash

-*note:* even when were no longer the leader, the PoH infinite loop will still continue, just no new txs will be mixed in
+*note:* even when were no longer the leader, the PoH infinite loop will continue, just no new txs will be mixed in

-for example, say the block at slot 19 is ok, and the leader of slot 20 never produces a block (bc its offline of smthn), if you start building a new block for slot 21, you'll need to also share your PoH loop which covers the time in slot 20 to prove you waited the full slot time before starting to produce the block for slot 21
+for example, say the block at slot 19 is ok, and the leader of slot 20 never produces a block (bc its offline or smthn), if you start building a new block for slot 21, you'll need to also share your PoH loop which covers the time in slot 20 to prove you waited the full slot time before starting to produce the block for slot 21